This post may contain affiliate links. Please read our disclosure policy.

 - Steamed white or brown rice – The roast can be on the salty side and rice is one way to tone that down.

-- Gravy – For a thicker gravy, you can make a pot roast gravy by whisking in a cornstarch slurry made from cold water and cornstarch.
+- Gravy – For a thicker gravy, you can make a pot roast gravy by whisking in a cornstarch slurry made from cold water and cornstarch

 Yes, a serving is about 2 grams of carbs per serving.

 Yes, though you’ll want to add a cup of beef broth to the pot before starting, or you will get a burn warning.
+You can use this recipe for Instant Pot Mississippi Pot Roast from Diethood.

 The unsalted butter will melt and will be the liquid for the flavorful pot roast recipe.
 Do not add water or broth.
 The meat will also cook down and make more liquid.